Ottawa-Carleton District School Board: History

 The Ottawa-Carleton District School Board was created on 1 January 1998 in accordance with Ontario provincial government legislation including merging of the former adjacent Carleton Board of Education and the Ottawa Board of Education.
 The headquarters of the amalgamated school district is located at the former headquarters of the Carleton Board of Education at 133 Greenbank Road, Nepean.

 Historically, and to this day, the OCDSB is one of the very few school boards in Ontario with an advisory council on the arts providing input and annual reports to the board of trustees.

-In 2009-2010 the OCDSB tried to shut down the Alternative program, a group of students and parents from Lady Evelyn Alt teamed up with a trustee and won the Review.
+In 2009–2010 the OCDSB tried to shut down the Alternative program.
+A group of students and parents from Lady Evelyn Alt teamed up with a trustee and won the Review.

 In 2017 a family was awarded approximately $3,000 after winning a lawsuit against the OCDSB over the board's failure to take a student's complaints about bullying seriously.

 In 2018 two former students filed lawsuits against the OCDSB for failing its "legal duty to provide for the safety of its students".

 In 2019 an investigation was launched to look into what ultimately resulted in three sex offense charges against OCDSB teacher Majed Turk in July 2020.
 The alleged incidents occurred between September and November 2019.

 As of 2020, there were ongoing lawsuits filed against the OCDSB for the sexual abuse of its students by now deceased teacher and Bell High School basketball coach, Donald Greenham.

 In 2022 a disciplinary panel with the Ontario College of Teachers found former OCDSB teacher Peter Des Brisay guilty of professional misconduct after sexually abusing a former student in the late 1990s.

+In 2025, the provincial government took over the school board, appointing a supervisor in the process.
+The government cited "mismanagement and poor decision-making", and that the board had "completely depleted its reserves, incurred an accumulated deficit, and plans to use unsustainable proceeds from asset sales to balance its books" as reasons for the takeover.
+The move came after two trustees had resigned their positions.